mccann/CLAP-Restart-Test/README.md

 # CLAP Restart Test

-A minimal clap plugins to highlight what I believe is a bug with Bitwig's (as of 5.1.7) implementation of CLAP plugin protocol with respect to host's handling of ``host->request_restart``
+A minimal clap plugin to highlight what I believe is a bug with Bitwig's (as of 5.1.7) implementation of the CLAP plugin protocol with respect to host's handling of ``host->request_restart``

 ## Expectation